 The Plan will be subject to the high cost plan excise tax (Cadillac tax) and the value of the Health Reimbursement Account must be included along with projected plan costs.
-The excise tax was originally to be effective for 2018; legislation passed in December 2015 delayed it to 2020.
-Based upon guidance available at the time of disclosure, Conduent determined the impact on plan liabilities to be immaterial (approximately \$110,000 (0.5%)) based on a blend of projected pre-Medicare and Medicare retirees and related cost projections.
+The excise tax was originally to be effective for 2018; legislation passed in December 2015 delayed it to 2020, with further delay to 2022 passed in January 2018.
+Based upon guidance available at the time of the valuation, Conduent HR Consulting determined the impact on plan liabilities to be immaterial (approximately \$50,000 (0.15%)) based on a blend of projected pre-Medicare and Medicare retirees and related cost projections.
 Participants will be responsible for any tax to the extent they are reflected in retiree contributions.